-Scales are one of the best exercise on every instrument, piano included.
+Scales are one of the best exercises on every instrument, piano included.

 Playing scales have indeed several great benefits that I already mentioned here.

-Thus I won’t keep you waiting any longer and show you how to play scales on the piano with three following videos.
+Thus I won’t keep you waiting any longer and show you how to play scales on the piano from scratch with the three following videos.

 Part1: the preparation